Enter the dragon: Activities to usher in Chinese New Year 2024

 An art installation called BeLONG’s Art Playground at SCCC’s roof garden will allow visitors to explore Singapore’s unique CNY customs in a fun and colourful playground inspired by Singapore’s HDB playgrounds.

-Catch an illuminated dragon dance featuring a symphony of lights and motion against a cityscape backdrop at SCCC roof garden on Jan 26 and 28 at 8pm, and Jan 27 at 8.20pm.
+Catch an illuminated dragon dance featuring a symphony of lights and motion against a cityscape backdrop at SCCC’s roof garden on Jan 26 and 28 at 8pm, and Jan 27 at 8.20pm.

 More details at https://singaporen.sg/festivals/chinese-new-year/familyfun/